 Graduate students are the lifeblood of any academic program.
 They infuse new perspectives and energy to the program and to research labs.
 They represent the future of our discipline.

 Students interested in the nervous system have several options for admissions to graduate programs at UCLA.
-Prospective students are advised to compare the various admissions options to determine which of the 18 PhD programs in Biosciences suits their needs best.
+Prospective students are advised to compare the various admissions options to determine which of the 10 home areas in bioscience suits their needs best.